 When to harvest your cucumbers

 Harvest cucumbers any time between July and October once the fruits are between 15-20 cm (6-10in) long.
 Use a sharp knife to cut cucumbers off the plant.
 Pick frequently to encourage the plant to produce more cucumbers.

 It’s time to give cucumber-growing a go.
 Once you’ve tasted your own cucumbers fresh from the plant, you’ll never look back.

-Common pest or disease problems in cucumbers
+Common pest or disease problems with cucumbers

 Powdery mildew is a common cucumber disease.
 This is a fungal disease that appears as a white powdery deposit on cucumber leaves, stunting growth and causing leaves to shrivel.
 Drought-stressed plants are more susceptible to this disease.